Kuroson/cs3311-ass3-public-tests/README.md

 ## My Tests

 Any tests starting with `my_*` are tests created by me.
 So if you get an difference, one of us has probably done it wrong.

+Tests are configured for running on **CSE only**.
+For some reason, CSE tends to sort things differently.